 One hour of individual supervision per week (provided on-site)

 Two hours of group supervision twice a month (provided on-site)

 Monthly cultural events

 Expected 20 hours per week for combined administrative work, agency duties, co-therapy, and client contact hours

-Cover letters and resumes from MFT, SW, PsyD, LPCC and MSW students are to be sent to Admin@kentecircle.com no later than TBA at later date.
-INTERNS FOR 2020-2021 HAVE BEEN SELECTED
+Cover letters and resumes from MFT, SW, LPCC and MSW students are to be sent to Admin@kentecircle.com no later than January 22nd 2021.

 All applicants go through a two part interview process that consists of an individual interview with several Kente Circle staff as well as a role-play created by previous years interns.

-Must be available for both interviews on TBA
+Must be available for both interviews on February 4th and 5th